mindwind/my-draft/note/english_phrases.md

 - put an end to  消灭
   The new spray puts an end to ants and other bugs.

+- put up  留宿
+  I wanted to know if she could put me up for a few days.

 ## Pass
 - pass out
   The instant she saw me, she passed out.  昏厥